awsdocs/elb-classic-load-balancers-user-guide/doc_source/elb-create-internal-load-balancer.md

 1. On the **Description** tab, note that **DNS name** and **Scheme** indicate that the load balancer is internal\.

    Check the **Status** row\.
 If it indicates that some of your instances are not in service, its probably because they are still in the registration process\.
-For more information, see [Troubleshoot a Classic Load Balancer: Instance Registration](ts-elb-register-instance.md)\.
+For more information, see [Troubleshoot a Classic Load Balancer: Instance registration](ts-elb-register-instance.md)\.

-## Create an Internal Load Balancer Using the AWS CLI<a name="create-internal-lb-cli"></a>
+## Create an internal load balancer using the AWS CLI<a name="create-internal-lb-cli"></a>

 By default, Elastic Load Balancing creates an Internet\-facing load balancer\.
 Use the following procedure to create an internal load balancer and register your EC2 instances with the newly created internal load balancer\.